 In July 2017, SEA passed the TUV Italia test, maintaining therefore its certification.

 With a view to a constant and close monitoring of the environmental impact of its activities, the SEA Group works together with a number of external bodies with environmental and regional responsibilities.

 The range of environmental aspects managed is particularly extensive: water, air, noise, climate change, energy, waste, electromagnetic fields, light pollution and landscape.

 The extensive experience matured since 1998 with the incorporation of SEA Energia and its cogeneration (regeneration) plant has seen the formal consolidation in October 2013 of the Energy Management System of SEA and its ISO 50001 certification by CertiQuality.
-In the course of 2016, these activities continued and the system was further completed and strengthened.
+The current action is undertaken for improved integration between the different certification systems.

 Airport Carbon Accreditation and Carbon Neutrality of the Milan airports

-The SEA Group in relation to CO2 emissions has acted effectively in reducing emissions and in particular those from activities under its direct control or in which significant influence is exercised (scope 1 and 2).
-According to in depth analyses performed on the data and information for the year 2016, it is believed that renewal of the "Neutrality” level is possible for 2016.
+SEA in relation to CO2 emissions has acted effectively in reducing emissions and in particular those from activities under its direct control or in which significant influence is exercised (scope 1 and 2).
+This is confirmed by the 2017 renewal of SEA’s classification of “Neutrality” level with regards to Airport Carbon Accreditation.

 - Mapping – checking of emissions under the direct control of the airport manager (scope 1 and scope 2 application field).

 - Reduction – in addition to the level 1 (Mapping) requirements, creation of a plan designed to reduce emissions, focused on the continual minimisation of emission levels (scope 1 and scope 2 application field).

 - Optimisation – in addition to the level 1 (Mapping) and 2 (Reduction) requirements, the calculation of the airport emissions of the stakeholders and their involvement in the drawing up of an action plan (scope 3).